Cam Atkinson Game Preview: Flyers vs. Sabres

 Atkinson Stats vs. the Sabres

-- The Sabres have conceded 27 goals in total (three per game), which ranks 14th in the NHL in goals allowed.
+- The Sabres are 11th in goals allowed, giving up 29 total goals (2.9 per game) in the league.

 Watch the NHL on Max with the B/R Sports Add-On